Updated July 19, 2023

-Dimsum bonds are debt instruments that are similar to euro bonds and are issued outside of china by a chinese company or foreign company but denominated in chinese renminbi and also settled in RMB.
+Dimsum bonds are debt instruments that are similar to euro bonds and are issued outside of China by a Chinese company or foreign company but denominated in the Chinese renminbi and also settled in RMB.

-Dim sum bonds were initially issued in hongkong and were named after renowned cuisine in hongkong, dim sum.
-In 2007, Chinese development bank first issued the dimsum bond.
-Till 2010, only entities from hongkong and china could issue these bonds.
-After which, changes in policy by chinese government and deregulation included foreign corporations and entities, e.g, McDonalds to issue renminbi-denominated bonds.
-China construction bank was the first bank to issue dim sum bonds in london in 2012 followed by non-chinese banks such as HSBC and banco dabrasil.
+Dim sum bonds were initially issued in Hongkong and were named after renowned cuisine in Hongkong, dim sum.
+In 2007, the Chinese development bank first issued the dimsum bond.
+Till 2010, only entities from Hongkong and China could issue these bonds.
+After this, changes in policy by the Chinese government and deregulation included foreign corporations and entities, e.g, McDonald’s to issuing renminbi-denominated bonds.
+China construction bank was the first bank to issue dimsum bonds in London in 2012 followed by non-Chinese banks such as HSBC and Banco do Brasil.

-In order to raise money in assets that are denominated in chinese renminbi, international investors may participate in dimsum bond markets. foreign companies who are willing to invest in debt issued in renminbi or yuan but are not able to do so due to strict debt regulations incorporated by chinese government can do so by investing in dimsum bonds as these bonds do not require approval from people’s republic of china (PRC) or chinese/hongkong authorities.
+In order to raise money in assets that are denominated in the Chinese renminbi, international investors may participate in dimsum bond markets. foreign companies who are willing to invest in debt issued in renminbi or yuan but are not able to do so due to strict debt regulations incorporated by the Chinese government can do so by investing in dimsum bonds as these bonds do not require approval from people republic of china (PRC) or Chinese/Hongkong authorities.

-Synthetic Dimsum Bonds: Bonds that are issued in chinese renminbi but settled in some another currency such as EUR are called as synthetic dimsum bonds or RMD bonds.
+Synthetic Dimsum Bonds: Bonds that are issued in the Chinese renminbi but settled in some other currency such as EUR are called synthetic dimsum bonds or RMD bonds.

 Features of Dimsum Bonds

 - Investors: The investor base for dimsum bonds is very less as compared to US bonds.
 Most investors of dim sum include private banking clients, international investors, and commercial banks.